- Brain Basics

 - About 2% of hemorrhagic strokes are related to an AVM

-- More than 50% of people with an AVM will have an intracranial hemorrhage
+- In around 50% of people with an AVM, an intracranial hemorrhage is the first sign.

 Schematic representation of an arteriovenous malformation with a draining vein and a vessel that enters the AVM on the right without passing through the AVM and a vessel en passant that skirts the AVM. *Used with permission from Barrow Neurological Institute.